NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

             d.  ***Windows Server 2012 R2 computers***

-        5.  []{#typically_deployed .anchor}Which of the following TCP/IP
-            parameters is typically deployed as a scope option in DHCP?
+        5. Which of the following TCP/IP parameters is typically deployed as a scope option in DHCP?

             a.
 DNS Server